 SBL Weight Management Program

-Sarah Bush Lincoln now offers a clinically monitored weight management program geared for people of all sizes.
+Sarah Bush Lincoln now offers a weight management program geared for people of all sizes.

 The program is more than just a diet, including

-• proven weight loss using a easy, nutritious diet and healthy lifestyle behaviors
+• proven weight loss using an easy, nutritious diet and healthy lifestyle behaviors

 • intensive lifestyle education with specific how to’s to lose weight and improve health

 Please call 217-238-4774 or email email@example.com to schedule an appointment to attend a FREE informational session and learn more about the program and how to get started.

 Sarah Bush Lincoln will also be offering free informational sessions to learn more about HMR® weight management program this year at our SBL Clinics.
 Make an appointment.